tfoote/ros_ifc6410_guide/installing_ubuntu/README.md

 You will need to flash the images onto the board using fastboot.

+The images are contained in the BSP 1.3 downloaded from Inforce, they already contain the proprietary firmware.
+You do not need to follow the Linaro instructions for inserting them into the images.

 To get the board into fastbook you need to jumper pins 30 to 26 on the largest connector.
 Details with pictures [in this article](http://mydragonboard.org/2013/forcing-ifc6410-into-fastboot/).